Fukaya categories of blowups: Moduli spaces of treed disks

 \subsection{Treed disks}

-The domains of treed holomorphic disks are unions of disks, spheres, and line segments.
-A {\em disk} is a bordered Riemann surface biholomorphic to the complex unit disk

-The automorphism group of $\D$ is $\Aut(\D) \cong PSL(2,\R)$.
+The domains of treed holomorphic disks are unions of disks, spheres, and lines, rays, and line segments.
+A {\em disk} is a bordered Riemann surface biholomorphic to the complex unit disk $\DD = \Set{ z \in \C | \Vert z \Vert \leq 1 }$.
+The automorphism group of $\DD$ is $\Aut(\D) \cong PSL(2,\R)$.
 A {\em nodal disk} with a single boundary node is a topological space $S$ obtained from a disjoint union of disks $S_1,S_2$ by identifying pairs of boundary points $w_{12} \in S_1, w_{21} \in S_2$ on the boundary of each component so that